openziti/ziti-doc/docusaurus/docs/quickstarts/zac/installation.md

 ---
+id: installation
+sidebar_label: Web Admin
-title: Installation
+title: Ziti Administration Console
 ---
-# Installing Ziti Administration Console

-The Ziti Administration Console (ZAC) is a UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../introduction/intro).
+The Ziti Administration Console (ZAC) is a web UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../introduction/intro).
 Installing the ZAC is relatively straightforward and can be accomplished in two basic ways shown below.